• Skip to primary navigation

 ball of dough covered with wax paper

-• Place the parchment paper with the rolled-out dough on a large baking sheet.
+• Place the parchment paper with the rolled-out dough on a large sheet pan.
 Sprinkle top with more sesame seeds and kosher salt (keep it light).

 sprinkling sesame seeds on the rolled out dough